 After participating in this course, you will be able to:

-- Analyse failed parts and components using a systematic approach and obtain conclusions based on sound scientific principles.
+- Analyse failed parts and components systematically and obtain conclusions based on sound scientific principles.

 Today’s competitive industrial environment demands reliable and effective solutions to problems.
 Root cause failure analysis is essential to improve quality and reliability and prevent catastrophic failures.
-While a large range of analytical techniques are now available, proper methodology and techniques must be used to obtain reliable results.
+While an extensive range of analytical techniques is available, proper methodology and techniques must be used to obtain reliable results.

-This course will focus on practical techniques to perform a successful failure analysis.
+This course will focus on practical techniques to perform successful failure analysis.
 Relying on years of experience, the instructor will describe techniques and approaches combined with practical examples.
-The participants are encouraged to bring examples from their own experience for discussion and preliminary analysis.
+The participants are encouraged to bring examples from their experiences for discussion and preliminary analysis.